Generative AI for Multiple Choice STEM Assessments: Introduction

 The effectiveness of online STEM instruction is further amplified by personalized learning paths that adapt to each student’s evolving competency~\cite{Yousef2024}.
 Adaptive systems allow learners to progress efficiently through concepts they have already mastered, while providing additional practice and support in areas where their understanding is weaker.
 Personalized pathways help optimize the learner's engagement and ensure that instructional time is focused where it is most impactful.

 A key enabler of dynamic, personalized online learning experiences is the ability to generate contextually relevant questions ``on-the-fly,'' as learners engage with instructional materials and advance through course concepts.
 Traditionally, this generation of context-constrained questions has been achieved through algorithmic methods supported by a competent computation engine.
 A powerful computation engine not only enables the dynamic creation of mathematically rigorous questions but also supports automatic grading, symbolic manipulation, and the evaluation of equivalency in student responses~\cite{Barana2021}.

+Recent advances in large language model (LLM) research suggest complementary approaches for validating and diversifying automatically generated educational content.
+Recent work by Alhazmi et al.~\cite{Alhazmi2024} provides a comprehensive survey of distractor generation methods, highlighting the evolution from rule-based approaches to large language model–driven techniques.
+Their analysis underscores the continuing challenge of balancing plausibility, semantic accuracy, and educational validity.
+Similarly, Feng et al.~\cite{feng-etal-2024-exploring} evaluated large language model approaches for generating distractors in mathematics multiple-choice questions, finding that in-context prompting produced mathematically valid alternatives comparable to those authored by humans.
+Their results highlight the promise of LLMs for efficient content creation while underscoring the need for validation mechanisms that capture authentic student misconceptions.
 Algorithms designed for question generation leverage these engines to produce parameterized problem sets, ensuring both variation and consistency, and to automate feedback processes that are central to adaptive learning environments.

 Our experience in building question generation engines for STEM disciplines has reinforced the importance of minimizing the effort required to create and refine high-quality assessment content.
 This consideration is particularly urgent within the current landscape of higher education in North America, where institutions face increasingly constrained budgets and resource limitations.
-At the same time, the pace of technological advancement within STEM fields demands that course materials remain relevant and up to date, requiring instructors and course designers to iterate on and refresh content multiple times each academic year.
-The ability to rapidly generate, adjust, and redeploy assessment materials is thus essential for maintaining the relevance, rigor, and responsiveness of STEM education programs.
+At the same time, the pace of technological advancement within STEM fields demands that course materials remain relevant and up to date, requiring instructors and course designers to iterate and refresh content multiple times each academic year.
+The ability to rapidly generate, adjust, and redeploy assessment materials is therefore essential to maintain the relevance, rigor, and responsiveness of STEM education programs.